iSHAREScheme/iSHARESatellite/Satellite Guide Markdown/README.md

 # <a id="network-req"> 3. &nbsp; Network Requirements </a>
 Following ports are used by following applications, so make sure that you configure your firewall and network settings to allow access via these ports

-- <span style="color:grey"> 443/TCP,80/TCP for Application middleware and UI. </span>
+- 443/TCP,80/TCP for Application middleware and UI. </span>
--  <span style="color:grey"> 7051/TCP and 8051/TCP for HLF Peers. </span>
+- 7051/TCP and 8051/TCP for HLF Peers. </span>
-- <span style="color:grey"> 8443/TCP for keyCloak instance (user management backend)
+- 8443/TCP for keyCloak instance (user management backend)
-- <span style="color:grey"> Optionally, 8081/TCP for explorer instance (hyperledger explorer) – open to outside only if require access from outside your own network, maybe necessary when hosted on cloud </span>.
+- Optionally, 8081/TCP for explorer instance (hyperledger explorer) – open to outside only if require access from outside your own network, maybe necessary when hosted on cloud.

 <br>